allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 D4 and D5 are both in the overall permissive subcluster, which seems to be subdivided into "anything but proline" and very permissive/improving subclusters.

+### D1

+Often appear to have a specific role (see examples), although not always.
+In other cases it could simply be we cannot easily see the role.

+Examples:

+* HA - 93 is directly adjacent to an arginine (likely ionic interaction?)
+* CBS - 221 is directly adjacent to an arginine.
+49, 309 & 198 are all grouped around a phenylalanine aromatic group; possibly they induce a dipole?
+388 is near an arginine
+* TEM1 - 189, 208 neighbour a K ion
+* HSP90 - All four (40, 79, 113, 143) all border an apparent ATP binding pocket, as do 3 D3 positions
+* PAB1 - 184 possibly bonding to lysine 180, 138 has a similar arrangement with lysine 140

 ## E - Glutamate

 Summary: